Dantay13/reading-notes/201/class-01.md

 - Input and output information

 2. How can you add JavaScript to an HTML document?
-<br> You add Javascript to an HTML document with the external method which is: `<script>` tag.
-The tag should have the `href` attribute in it.
+<br> You add Javascript to an HTML document with the external method which is: `script` tag along with the `href` attribute

 [<== BACK](README.md)